-All records and information (including calibration and maintenance) required by this permit shall be kept for at least three years or longer if requested by the department or EPA.
+All records and information (including calibration and maintenance) required by this permit shall be kept

-III.
 COMPLIANCE RESPONSIBILITIES

 A. Duty to Comply

 The permittee must comply with all conditions of this permit.
 Any permit noncompliance constitutes a violation of the Act and is grounds for enforcement action; for permit termination, revocation and reissuance, or modification; or for denial of a permit renewal application.